Credit:

 Which water gun has the largest water tank?

-For a truly powerful piece, we preferred a water capacity of 24 to 35 ounces.
-Kids will need a minimum of 24 ounces to stay in the game without needing to constantly refill, but anything around 35 ounces is generally too heavy for kids to manage while running around.
+For a compelling piece, we preferred a water capacity of 24 to 35 ounces.
+Kids will need a minimum of 24 ounces to stay in the game without needing to refill constantly.
+Still, anything around 35 ounces is generally too heavy for kids to manage while running around.

 We had kids of all ages test these guns for usability.